Layr-Labs/clout-cards/tests/integration/four_player_test_results.md

   2. **Code fix:** `callAction` now marks players as `ALL_IN` when balance goes to 0
 - **Details:** Players are now correctly marked as `ALL_IN` when calling exhausts their balance, triggering proper auto-advancement

+### ✅ SP-004: Partial All-In (Less Than Bet) - FIXED
+- **Status:** Now passing with all rake variants
+- **Fix:** Updated test expectation to `handEnded = true` when all players become all-in
+- **Details:** When players call and exhaust their balance, they're correctly marked as `ALL_IN`.
+When all players are all-in, the hand auto-advances to river and ends, which is correct poker behavior.

+### ✅ SP-005: All-In Then Raise - FIXED
+- **Status:** Now passing with all rake variants
+- **Fix:** Updated test expectation to `handEnded = true` when all players become all-in
+- **Details:** Similar to SP-004 - when dealer calls 30M with only 20M balance, they exhaust their balance and become `ALL_IN`.
+When all players are all-in, the hand correctly auto-advances to river and ends.

 ### ✅ MR-006: All-In on Different Rounds - FIXED
 - **Status:** Now passing with all rake variants
 - **Fix:** Updated pot assertions to account for rake amounts deducted at settlement